rafsanonline/weatherApp/README.md

 # weatherApp
-This is a simple weather app to see current weather forecase
+This is a simple weather app to see current weather forecast